FCE Reading and Use of English Practice Test 5 Printable

 Part 5

 Get on (phr v) – to progress, to continue doing something.
-The repairs of his cars are getting on slowly but steadily.
+Renovation of her apartment is getting on slowly but steadily.

 Brighten up (phr v) – to get excited, to get in a better mood.
 Having heard the news about our trip to Brighton she really brightened up.